 For HubSpot to pay itself off, the company must have a recipient database of a particular volume.
 How many is always a judgment call.
 A company can have 250 recipients in its database, but if it’s 250 really good leads, and if the conversion value is high, it can easily make sense to invest in a larger automation system.
 One of the areas HubSpot is strong in is lead generation so your database will grow.

-Last but not least, HubSpot will only be a good match if the organization has the right mindset.
-Is the organization ready to make the decisions needed to exploit the many functionalities?
+Last but not least, HubSpot will only be a good match if the organisation has the right mindset.
+Is the organisation ready to make the decisions needed to exploit the many functionalities?
 Perhaps resources have to be moved around, budgets reallocated or other price models developed.

 So the company's digital maturity plays a crucial role for which system suits you.